Last checked for updates: 4/23/2014

-The park fees are currently at its winter rates.
+The park fees are currently at summer rates and all water to the park has been turned on.
 They are as follows:

 - Day Use - $7.00 / vehicle